 Oil sands are a mixture of sand, water, clay and bitumen.
 Bitumen is simply oil that is too thick to flow or be pumped without being diluted or heated.
 Canada’s oil sands are found in three deposits – the Athabasca, Peace River and Cold Lake areas in Alberta and part of Saskatchewan.
 The greatest quantity is found in the Athabasca deposit.

 Why are the oil sands so important to the industry?

 Canada’s energy future lies in the oil sands.
-Our country possesses approximately 170 billion barrels of oil that can be recovered with today’s technology.
-Of that number, 165 billion barrels are located in the oil sands.
+Canada's has about 170 billion barrels of oil that can be recovered with today’s technology.
+Of that number, 164 billion barrels are located in the oil sands.